 Movement break spaces benefit all learners but are essential for those with ADHD and sensory-seeking profiles.
 A defined area (even a 2m x 2m floor space marked with tape) where a learner can do wall push-ups, use a resistance band, or complete five star jumps provides proprioceptive input that helps regulate arousal levels.
 This is not a reward or a break from learning; it is a sensory strategy recommended by occupational therapists for maintaining attention (Pfeiffer et al., 2008).

-Transitions present challenges.
-Corridors overwhelm some autistic learners, (Jones, 2020).
+Transitions can be challenging.
+Corridors overwhelm some autistic learners.
 Try letting SEND learners leave two minutes early.
-Visual countdowns aid transitions (Smith, 2021).
-"Transition buddies" walking beside learners also help (Brown, 2022).
+Visual countdowns and "transition buddies" walking beside learners can also help.

 Using visuals cuts down how much thinking learners do with spoken instructions.
 This helps those with SLCN, autism, and working memory problems.
 Visuals stay present, while spoken words disappear (Hodgetts et al., 2018).